glimmercharger/My-To-Do-List/README.md

 Adding a login system to save your tasks across the cloud.

 Making it so the Web App tasks syncs across your network (Maybe).

-## GitHub Pages Setup 🌐
-To enable GitHub Pages for this repository:
-1. Go to your repository Settings
-2. Click on "Pages" in the left sidebar
-3. Under "Source", select the branch you want to use (usually `main` or `master`)
-4. Click Save
-5. Your site will be published at `https://glimmercharger.github.io/My-To-Do-List/`

 ## Thanks for reading,
 ## Will K